melezhik/sparrow/README.md

 If set defines an alternative location for sparrow configuration file.

+## sparrow_hub_api_url

+Sets alternative location of SparrowHub API.
+If not set Sparrow client uses https://sparrowhub.org as API URL.

+Primarily used  for internal testing and development.
+But also see [offline mode support](#offline-mode-support) section.

 # Remote Tasks

 ***WARNING!*** This feature is quite experimental and should be tested.